spookydoodle/go-vue-api/README.md

 Run `go get -u -v -f all`

 # DB setup
+For local development, create local folder `db-data/postgres` to store data.
-Start the data base and mailhog by running `docker-compose up --build` See `db.sql` for data base and table structure
+Start the data base and mailhog by running `docker-compose up --build` Run setup commands from `db.sql` for data base and table structure.
+You can now log in using e-mail `john.smith@example.com` and password `password`.

 # Start server
 Run `make start` (or `make restart` if server is already running)